 Major Ethics Issues in Tyco’s Case

 Tyco’s case shows that ethics issues can occur in different parts of an organization.
+Supposedly trusted leaders and executives with commendable background could exhibit unethical behavior and get involved in unethical practices.
 Even outsiders or third parties could get involved in these ethics issues.
+Thus, codes of ethics and relevant assessments of the organization must include employees at all organizational levels, as well as significant third parties that interact in operations.
 The major ethics issues in Tyco’s case were as follows:

 - Unethical Leadership